robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 software in e.g., Ericsson's base stations, I still think there is value to ensuring quality throughout the development of a research project.
-Writing useful tests increases the likelihood of identifying mistakes, while also ensuring some kind of correctness (not literally, but your confidence in its functionality increases).
+Writing useful tests increases the likelihood of identifying mistakes, while also ensuring some kind of correctness (not formally, but your confidence in its functionality increases).